 When attendees select the Join link, they wait in the lobby until the organizer or a presenter lets them into the webinar.

-Attendee audio and video is turned off by default, and they can't share content.
+In a public (open registration) webinar, attendee audio and video is turned off by default, and they can't share content.

 The presenter controls audience participation.
 Polls may be used during the webinar to engage the audience and provide info for the presenter.